iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 - Implement the best practice in deep learning to save your model weights as checkpoints.
-- Track all code and data changes corresponded to the checkpoints.
+- Track all code and data changes corresponded to a checkpoint.
 - See when metrics start diverging and revert to the optimal checkpoint.
 - Automate the process of tracking every training epoch.